-TaVee’s Happy Hour Artist Talk will be on Facebook Live on March 31st!
-Click here to RSVP for the event!
+TaVee’s Happy Hour Artist Talk was on Facebook Live on March 31st!
+Click here to see the interview.

 TaVee McAllister Lee creates work that is both playful and haunting.
 Seeming to float down from the wall, fragments of photos are stacked, overlapped and clustered.
 TaVee is a keen curator, both in her role with Gearbox Exhibitions Committee and in her own studio practice.
 Sifting through huge stacks of magazines like Vanity Fair, National Geographic and South Dakota Magazine, TaVee tears images from these magazines and begins a deep dive into the world of juxtaposition.
 Her whole house contains work spaces for this creative process.
 In the family room are floor to ceiling walls of pin-friendly wall board–allowing her to explore visual relationships between image fragments.
 The dining room table is a cutting station for adding thin metal sheeting to the back of each photo.
 This metallic backing allows TaVee to bend and tilt the photos, and also casts a fascinating glow onto the wall behind the work.
 In her garage, artwork is glued, prepared for exhibition and archived.